SAP-samples/teched2023-DA271/exercises/ex3/README.md

 As you see, here we follow the the standard way for language-dependent texts to work: a dimension (here 4VD_Products) with its key (here 4VD_Products .PRODUCTID) uses a text association to map to a text entity (here ProductTexts) and its key (here ProductTexts.PRODUCTID)

-### Add language-specific names to product category
+### Add Language-specific Names to Product Category

 #### Create new Product Category Dimension